-- Radiation therapy fields should include the tumor bed, which should be defined by preoperative radiologic imaging and/or surgical clips. - Radiation doses should be: 45-50 Gy in 25-28 fractions. - → Consider boost for close or positive margins. - > Small bowel dose should be limited to 45 Gy. - ▶ 5-FU-based chemotherapy should be delivered concurrently with radiation. - If radiation therapy is to be used, conformal external beam radiation should be routinely used and intensity-modulated radiation therapy (IMRT) should be reserved only for unique clinical situations such as reirradiation of previously treated patients with recurrent disease or unique anatomical situations. - Intraoperative radiation therapy (IORT), if available, should be considered for patients with T4 or recurrent cancers as an additional boost.

-Preoperative radiation therapy with concurrent 5-FU-based chemotherapy is a consideration for these patients to aid resectability.
-If IORT is not available, additional 10-20 Gy external beam radiation and/or brachytherapy could be considered to a limited volume. - Some institutions use arterially directed embolization using yttrium-90 microspheres in select patients with chemotherapy-resistant/refractory disease, without obvious systemic disease, and with predominant hepatic metastases (category 3). - In patients with a limited number of liver or lung metastases, radiotherapy can be considered in highly selected cases or in the setting of a clinical trial.
+- Radiation therapy fields should include the tumor bed, which should be defined by preoperative radiologic imaging and/or surgical clips. - Radiation doses should be: 45-50 Gy in 25-28 fractions. - → Consider boost for close or positive margins. - > Small bowel dose should be limited to 45 Gy. - ▶ Large bowel, stomach, and liver are critical structures that should be evaluated on the dose-volume histogram (DVH). - ▶ 5-FU-based chemotherapy should be delivered concurrently with radiation. - If radiation therapy is to be used, conformal external beam radiation should be routinely used and intensity-modulated radiation therapy (IMRT) should be reserved only for unique clinical situations such as reirradiation of previously treated patients with recurrent disease or unique anatomical situations. - Neoadjuvant radiation therapy with concurrent 5-FU-based chemotherapy may be considered for initially unresectable non-metastatic T4 colon cancer to aid resectability. - Intraoperative radiation therapy (IORT), if available, may be considered for patients with T4 or recurrent cancers as an additional boost.
+If IORT is not available, additional 10-20 Gy external beam radiation and/or brachytherapy could be considered to a limited volume. - Arterially directed catheter therapy, and in particular yttrium 90 microsphere selective internal radiation, is an option in highly selected patients with chemotherapy-resistant/-refractory disease and with predominant hepatic metastases. - In patients with a limited number of liver or lung metastases, radiotherapy to the metastatic site can be considered in highly selected cases or in the setting of a clinical trial.
 Radiotherapy should not be used in the place of surgical resection.
 Radiotherapy should be delivered in a highly conformal manner.
-The techniques can include 3-D conformal radiation therapy, IMRT, or stereotactic body radiation therapy (SBRT) (category 3).
+The techniques can include 3-D conformal radiation therapy, IMRT, or stereotactic body radiation therapy (SBRT).